wowstack/containers/CONTRIBUTING.md

 changes in the same pull request so that a revert would remove all traces of the feature or fix.

+In addition [pre-commit][] configuration is available to verify requirements before commiting and pushing changes.

 ### Commit messages

-We rely on [git-journal][git-journal] to manage the list of changes in the file `CHANGELOG.md`.
+We rely on [git-journal][] to manage the list of changes in the `CHANGELOG.md` file.
 To make this work, please adhere to a few simple rules.

-This example commit message show all keywords and convetions to be used.
+This example commit message show all keywords and conventions to be used.

 Apart from the summary line, the remaining content is optional and should be used when needed.
 We rely on your sanity.